JonathanKing01/jekyll-now/about.md

 permalink: /about/
 ---

 Hi!
 My name is Jono King, and I am a software student come indie dev.
 I've been working on projects in and out of school and uni for a couple of years now and I've decided to set up a website to showcase some of my work.
-My main interests AI technology and Video Game design.
-You'll also find some of my uni work on this site.Any assignments or project that I think were interseting, that I'm allowed to upload, will go here.
+My main interests include AI technology and Video Game design.
+You'll also find some of my uni work on this site: any assignments or projects that I think were interseting, that I'm allowed to upload, will go here.

 ### More Information